sumuzhao/Investigate-BERT-Non-linearity-Commutativity/README.md

 Converting the original unlabeded corpus to TFRecord files is both time- and resource- comsuming.
 We recommend that you directly use the pre-trained weights.
-But if you want to use your own text to pre-train BERT, you can use following commands:
+But if you want to use your own text to pre-train BERT, you can use following commands.

 To save your time, we provided our pre-trained weights of BERT-small.
 [Download](https://drive.google.com/file/d/1Ehld3iwF9tJMmiFvTbciTO06SXMQO4vq/view?usp=sharing)